ashishra0/gin-restful-api/README.md

-### REST API using Gin framework
+### Web service made with Gin

-A simple REST Api web service to test event webhooks with Hasura graphql-engine.
+A Go web service to test webhooks on postgres insert event on Hasura Graphql Engine.

 ### Usage